netkicorp/netkidocs/api/custom_dashboard.md

 along — approve it, fail it, or restart it — the same way a reviewer would in the Netki dashboard.

+> [!IMPORTANT]
+> This is advanced usage of the API that most clients will not need.
+If you
+> decide you want to build your own review dashboard, please contact your Netki
+> account manager first so we can work through your use case with you.

 To pull the transactions you want to review, see [Transactions](./polling.md) (`GET /api/transactions/`).
 Use the endpoints here to act on one.

+> [!NOTE]
+> To look up the client businesses you manage — for example if your account
+> oversees more than one business — use the [Businesses](./businesses.md)
+> endpoints.

 > [!NOTE]
 > These endpoints back manual, human-in-the-loop review actions.
 They are meant